 - 9. What are those lines that look like oil slicks in the harbour?

-These lines are not oil slicks, and often form for a number of reasons.
-Sometimes, wind, tidal conditions and variations in water temperature cause bands of water, which do look similar to slicks.
+These lines are unlikely to be oil slicks, and often form for a number of reasons.
+Sometimes, wind, tidal conditions and variations in water temperature and salinity cause bands of water, which do look similar to slicks.
 Fresh water that comes into the harbour can have the same effect.
-As does dust from grain loading activity, which sometimes settles on the water.
-In the warmer months, blue green can algae form, which can look like a slick too.
+As does some limited dust from grain loading activity, which sometimes settles on the water.
+In the warmer months, blue green algae can form, which can look like a slick too.

 - 10. Is the Port dredged?